13 Min Read

 Structure of Nasopharynx-Associated Lymphoid Tissue (NALT)

-• NALT is positioned on the cartilaginous soft palate of the upper jaw, bilaterally on the posterior side of the palate, in mice.
+• The structure of Nasopharynx-Associated Lymphoid Tissue (NALT) in mice is localized on the cartilaginous soft palate of the upper jaw.
+It is situated bilaterally on the posterior side of the palate.
+NALT primarily consists of lymphocytes, with distinct zones enriched in T cells and B cells.

 Functions of NALT